cds-astro/cds-moc-rust/crates/set/README.md

 Exec `mocset --help` to get the help message:
 ```
 > mocset --help
-...
-USAGE:
+Command-line tool to build, update and query a persistent set of HEALPix Multi-Order Coverages maps (MOCs)

-    mocset <SUBCOMMAND>
+Usage: mocset <COMMAND>

-OPTIONS:
-    -h, --help       Print help information
-    -V, --version    Print version information

-SUBCOMMANDS:
+Commands:
+  make       Make a new mocset
   append     Append the given MOCs to an existing mocset
-    chgstatus    Change the status flag of the given MOCs identifiers (valid, deprecated,
+  chgstatus  Change the status flag of the given MOCs identifiers (valid, deprecated, removed)
-                     removed)
+  purge      Purge the mocset removing physically the MOCs flagged as 'removed'
+  list       Provide the list of the MOCs in the mocset and the associated flags
+  query      Query the mocset
+  union      Union of all MOCs in the moc-set matching a given region
   extract    Extracts a MOC from the given moc-set
   help       Print this message or the help of the given subcommand(s)

-    list         Provide the list of the MOCs in the mocset and the associated flags
-    make         Make a new mocset
-    purge        Purge the mocset removing physically the MOCs flagged as 'removed'
-    query        Query the mocset
+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 ### MOC set creation